vserova/book/pages/ch_cgi.md

 An HTTP request is sent to the URL for the proxy script.

 3
-The web server invokes the proxy script using the regular CGI protocol (<span class="nctnt ncbi-var">STDIN</span> and environment variables).
+The web server invokes the proxy script using the regular CGI protocol (`STDIN` and environment variables).

 4
 The proxy script forwards the request to your FCGI application through a socket.